Rqwannn/Rqwannn/README.md

 I am a Web Developer and Data Science, and a Masters in Developing Websites and analyzing big data

-- 🖥 1 Year in Website, 7 Month in python and several months in kotlin
+- 🖥 1 Year in Website, 10 Month in python
 - 📱 I’m currently learning Vue and Kubernetes
 - 📫 How to reach me: mraqwan471@gmail.com
 - 😄 Next I want to learn Nuxt JS, Elasticsearch and Machine Learning